skypjack/entt/docs/md/core.md

 In this case, before proceeding with a comparison, it's verified that the _type_ of the two objects is actually the same.<br/>
-Refer to the `EnTT` type system documentation for more details on how `type_info` works and on possible risks of a comparison.
+Refer to the `EnTT` type system documentation for more details about how `type_info` works and on possible risks of a comparison.

 A particularly interesting feature of this class is that it can also be used as